 On this page, you will find my complete glossary of A-Z cursive alphabet worksheets that are all free to download and print!
 The idea for this series came about when I struggled to find high-quality cursive printables online when helping my children with their homework.

 Fast forward a few weeks, and this series of free cursive alphabet worksheets was born!
 For each of the below letters, you will find 10 unique pages with different tasks for all age levels.
 Also, within each page, you will find a multi-page PDF of all the individual pages!

 To access any of these worksheets, click on the corresponding image or link to open the expanded pages.
 Once opened, you can download each page individually or in a single PDF, entirely for free!

 If you like these free worksheets, please share them with friends, family, and colleagues!
 Happy writing!

 10 Reasons Why Kids Should Learn The Cursive Alphabet

 Cursive isn’t taught in many schools today, but it should be.
 Here are 10 reasons why kids should still be learning the cursive alphabet.

 10. Writing In Cursive Is Good For The Brain

-While it is difficult to control for cursive versus printing in an experimental setting, some studies have shown that, while handwriting in general is good for the brain, cursive is best.
+While it is difficult to create a control for cursive versus printing in an experimental setting, some studies have shown that, while handwriting, in general, is good for the brain, cursive is best.